PHME-Datachallenge/Data-Challenge-2021/README.md

 Due to the training and validation dataset size, we split the experiments in two different folders.
 To obtain the password to access the experiment please register to the data challenge at https://phm-europe.org/data-challenge.

+## NEW: The pipeline for the validation of the data challenge performance of the main tasks is now avaiable for download!

 ### License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.